The fact that Anthurium cutucuense is an endangered species and less in supply makes them slightly expensive to acquire.

 You can slightly raise the watering frequency to 5 days when the temperature regularly soars above 85°F, especially in summer.

-Tips to Provide Adequate Watering
+Tips to Provide Adequate Watering & Humidity

-- The rule of thumb is to wait until the top 2-inches of the soil dry out before watering.
+- The rule of thumb is to wait until the top 2 inches of the soil dry out before watering.

 - Use a soil moisture meter to assess soil moisture; anything above six on the scale indicates a dried plant.